-Interns are expected to be present for each scheduled rotation, orientation and training.
-If circumstances beyond an intern's control (i.e., illness, car trouble, illness or death of an immediate family member) occur, the preceptor may assist the intern to reschedule these experiences.
+Interns are expected to be present for each scheduled rotation, orientation, and training.
+If circumstances beyond an intern's control (i.e., illness, car trouble, illness, or death of an immediate family member) occur, the preceptor may assist the intern to reschedule these experiences.
 There is no guarantee that these experiences can be made up without repeating the rotation, but every reasonable effort will be made.

-The DPH WIC Dietetic Internship Program schedule is updated annually and posted to the program webpage.
-The program runs from August of one year through August of the next year.
+The DPH WIC Dietetic Internship schedule is updated annually and posted to the internship webpage.
+The internship runs from August of one year through July of the next year.